EventStore/EventStore/docs/plugins/User-certificates-plugin.md

 ```

 ### Plugin Not Started
-The plugin has to be configured to start to authenticate user requests.
+The plugin has to be configured to start authenticating user requests.

 The following log indicates that the plugin was found but not started: